 Open Help > Install New Software… and enter the URL for our update site: http://update.zeroturnaround.com/update-site/.

-When presented with the feature select list, select JRebel for MyEclipse (2015 and later) or JRebel for MyEclipse (9.1 through 2014) – based on your IDE.
+When presented with the feature select list, select JRebel for MyEclipse (2017 and later).

 Continue with the wizard as prompted.
 Accept the terms of the license agreement and restart your IDE when prompted.

 Following the installation, you probably won’t have a license yet.
 Once your IDE restarts, the JRebel plugin will notify you about this.
 This happens via a popup notification:

 Click the Activate your Trial link in this popup and the JRebel Activation window will open.
 You can also open this window from Help > JRebel Activation.
 Alternatively, click Watch a JRebel video to view a quick introductory video (this opens a browser window).